Trump's promised immigration crackdown in Chicago could last about six weeks, suburban official says

-CHICAGO — (AP) — The Trump administration has informed local officials that its promised immigration enforcement surge in Chicago will operate seven days a week for about six weeks, according to the mayor of a suburb that houses an immigration processing center.
+CHICAGO — (AP) — The Trump administration has informed Chicago-area officials that its promised immigration enforcement surge will operate seven days a week for about six weeks, according to the mayor of a suburb that houses an immigration processing center.

-Mayor Katrina Thompson said in a letter to the village's roughly 8,000 residents this week that the Trump administration told Broadview officials that a two-story building used to temporarily hold immigrants before they're detained or deported will serve as the "primary processing location" for the expected operation.
+Broadview Mayor Katrina Thompson said in a letter to the village's roughly 8,000 residents this week that the Trump administration told village officials that a two-story building used to temporarily hold immigrants before they're detained or deported will serve as the "primary processing location" for the expected operation.

-She said local leaders were told the operation will operate continuously for approximately 45 days, but she didn't say when it might start.
+She said local leaders were told the operation will run for approximately 45 days, but she didn't say when it might start.

 Officials in the village just west of Chicago declined to elaborate Thursday, saying they were focused on the safety of residents, police and businesses.